This Old House, Idea House 2016 Part 2: Creative Kitchen Design

 Large windows over the sink and cooktop open the space up to the outdoors.
 This, however, leaves no place to mount a conventional range hood without interrupting the view.
 A downdraft vent was the answer.
 Rather than sacrificing base cabinet space to the vent, fan housing and duct work, A.J. directed the installer to pull the entire bank of cabinets forward eight inches.
 To the left of the cooktop, an extra-depth refrigerator cabinet now can accommodate a full-size model.
 This also preserves the clean horizontal line associated with a counter-depth refrigerator.
 To the right of the cooktop, countertop cabinets provide generous small-appliance storage as well countertop needed for food preparation.

 At the ceiling level, cabinets on either side of the window are left open (without doors) to provide a spacious, airy feel.
-The exposed wall and window trim are built out eight inches, creating a deep sill and surround, a perfect place for an herb garden or potted plant.
+Additionally, the exposed wall and window trim are built out eight inches.
+As a result, it creates a deep sill and surround forming a perfect spot for an herb garden or potted plant.

 A Team Effort